Bambo-Rambo/RNG-Guides/NormalWild-FS-RNG.md

 The main state (MT) advances by 2 per frame or 60 per second, while TinyMT is more complicated and is affected by multiple factors
 (NPC movements, character blinking etc).

-Until recently, a special timeline was required to combine the 2 states and match the main state with the TinyMT state.
+Until recently, a special timeline was required to combine those 2 and match the main state with TinyMT state.

 But with this new method, all we gotta do, is deal with TinyMT alone first, and then wait until we reach our target main frame to get the correct stats and shiny.